-Figure Skating Detroit to host annual event this weekend at Campus Martius
+Figure Skating in Detroit to host annual event this weekend at Campus Martius

-DETROIT – Figure Skating Detroit, a nonprofit organization incorporating figure skating and academic enrichment programs for girls ages 6-18, will host an annual Skating With the Stars fundraiser on Saturday, Feb.
+DETROIT – Figure Skating in Detroit, a nonprofit organization incorporating figure skating and academic enrichment programs for girls ages 6-18, will host an annual Skating With the Stars fundraiser on Saturday, Feb.
 25, at The Rink at Campus Martius Park.

 In partnership with Downtown Detroit Partnership and presented by Visit Detroit, FSD aims to fundraise $30,000 for academic programming, field trips, uniforms, equipment, and ice time.